CESNET/simplesamlphp-module-campusmultiauth/README.md

 Let's look at the configuration options:

-`campusMultiauth:campusidp` defines which module and authentication source to use.
+`campusmultiauth:campusidp` defines which module and authentication source to use.
 This is the only mandatory option.

 `userPassSource` is an authentication source to use to authentication with a username and password.
 For easy integration with any identity provider supporting [ECP](http://docs.oasis-open.org/security/saml/Post2.0/saml-ecp/v2.0/saml-ecp-v2.0.html), see [simplesamlphp-module-campususerpass](https://github.com/melanger/simplesamlphp-module-campususerpass).
 If the name is not set, `campus-userpass` is used as a default option.